For more patient information about varicose vein treatment

 EVA is safe, less invasive than conventional surgery, and leaves virtually no scars.

 Varicose vein assessment is covered by Alberta Health Care Insurance.

-Varicose vein treatment is a patient-pay service and the cost is $2300 per leg.
+Varicose vein treatment is a patient-pay service and the cost starts at $2300 per leg.
 The cost may be reimbursable under certain extended health benefit plans or health spending accounts.

 What to expect

 - The radiologist will map out the vein with the faulty valve identified on the initial visit.

 - At the treatment appointment, local anesthetic is applied and a thin catheter is inserted through a tiny entry point, usually near the knee and guided by ultrasound to the area of concern.

 - Thermal energy is delivered through the catheter to seal the faulty vein.